hennlab/AS-IBDNe/README.md

 Explanation of config input parameters:
 - **dataset**: Name of the dataset. needs to match prefix of input bim/bed/fam files : {dataset}.bed /.bim /.fam
 - **rfmix_genmap**: genetic map for all chromosomes.
 3 tab delimited columns.
 1- chromsome, 2- bp position, 3-recombination rate
-- **smpmap**: contains all reference individuals. space delimited file with IDs in first column and ancestry in second.
+- **smpmap**: contains all reference individuals. tab delimited file with IDs in first column and ancestry in second.
 - **admix_samples**: list of admixed sample IDs.
 1 column
 - **ref**: prefix not including chromosome number and path to 1000 genome reference .hap.gz, .legend.gz and .sample files. for example, provide this:
 ```